open-cloud/open-cloud.github.io.old/4_notes.md

 title: Release Notes
 ---

 ##To Fix Before Release

 1. Remove visible references to Reservations, Accounts, and Invoices.

 2. Need to either hide or document the ability to whitelist Networks.

+3. Hide or remove undocumented Views.
+Keep only Tenant, Developer, and xsh.

+4. Complete Site Privilges (Admin, Tech, PI, Default) or document as incomplete.

 ##Incomplete and Undocumented Features